GoogleChrome/web.dev/src/site/content/en/blog/image-support-for-async-clipboard/index.md

 ## Next Steps

-We are actively working on expanding the Asynchronous Clipboard API to add support a larger number of data types.
-Due to the potential risks we are treading carefully.
+Chrome is actively working on expanding the Asynchronous Clipboard API to add support a larger number of data types.
+Due to the potential risks Chrome is treading carefully.
 To stay up to date on Chrome's progress, you can star the [bug][cr-bug] to be notified about changes.